cityofaustin/Residential-Permitting/_projects/shed.md

 Typically, your impervious cover cannot exceed 40% of your property.
 Impervious cover restrictions are in place to prevent flooding.

-#### testing out some new stuff cr

-#### Do I need a building permit?
+### Do I need a permit?

+#### Building permits

-Your shed requires a building permit if it will: \* Be habitable \* Over 1 story \* Over 200 square feet \* Built in a floodplain \* Have plumbing
+Your shed requires a building permit if it will:

-One way to ensure you won’t have code issues, is to purchase a pre made shed that you can move if you need to.
+* Be over 1 story
+* Be over 200 square feet (over 20 ft x 10 ft)
+* Be built in a floodplain
+* Have plumbing
+* Have a Heating, Ventilation, and Air Conditioning unit (HVAC)

+#### Electric permits

+Having electricity in your shed does not require a building permit, however you must still get an electricity permit from the Service Center on the first floor of the One Texas Center.

+If your shed won’t otherwise require a building permit, this is known as a stand-alone electricity permit.

+If the electricity in your shed will require changes to the main electrical meter, a registered electrician must get the permit (also known as a trade permit).

 ### Yes, I do need a permit